Russia’s funding for Ukraine war set to ‘contract’ as new sanctions loom

 If designed effectively, it is believed, these measures could decisively strip the Kremlin of cash.

-But the package’s most powerful political message, says Wieslander, is a proposal to use roughly half of almost $300bn in seized Russian central bank reserves held in European institutions to back massive loans for Ukraine’s defence and reconstruction.
+But the package’s most powerful political message, says Wieslander, is a proposal to use roughly half of almost $300bn in seized Russian central bank reserves held in European institutions to back huge loans for Ukraine’s defence and reconstruction.

 Russia has called the notion “delusional” and has promised “countermeasures”, but EU members like Germany are shifting position to support the move.